webrtc/webrtc-org/native-code/development/index.md

 git branch -r
 ~~~~~

-**Notice:** If you only see your local branches, you have a checkout created
+**NOTICE:** If you only see your local branches, you have a checkout created
 before our switch to Git (March 24, 2015).
 In that case, first run:

 ~~~~~ bash